proji-rocks/proji/README.md

 ### Creating our first projects <a name = "creating_our_first_projects"></a>

 Now that we have created our python class in proji, we can use it to easily create new projects.
-A class is created once and is then reused by proji over and over again, and although the process of creating a class might initially seem a bit complex, you will very soon start saving a lot of time and keystrokes and will improve the structure of your projects.
+A class is created once and is then reused by proji over and over again, and although the process of creating a class might initially seem a bit complex, you will very soon start saving a lot of time and keystrokes and will improve the general structure of your projects.

 Assuming our class has been assigned the label `py`, we can create one or more projects with the command `$ proji create py my-py-project-1 my-py-project-2 my-py-project-3`.